KaisenAmin/c_std/statistics/README.md

 - `double statistics_median_high(double* data, size_t n)`: this function calculates the high median of the given data set.
 This function also sorts the data in ascending order before calculating the high median.
 - `double statistics_median_grouped(double *data, size_t n, double interval)`: this function calculates the median of grouped continuous data, calculated as the 50th percentile. this function treats the data points as continuous data and calculates the 50% percentile median by first finding the median range using specified interval width , and then interpolating within that range using the position of the values from the data set that fall in that range.

+- `double statistics_variance(double* data, size_t n, bool xbar_provided, double xbar)`: this function calculates the sample variance of the data. if xbar_provided is false, the mean is calculated internally; otherwise, the provided mean (xbar) is used.

+- `double statistics_stdev(double* data, size_t n, bool xbar_provided, double xbar)`: this function calculates the standard deviation from a sample of data. if xbar_provided is false, the mean is calculated internally; otherwise, the provided mean (xbar) is used.

+- `double statistics_pvariance(double* data, size_t n, bool mu_provided, double mu)`: this function calculates the variance of an entire population. if mu_provided is false, the mean is calculated internally; otherwise, the provided mean (mu) is used.

+- `double statistics_pstdev(double* data, size_t n, bool mu_provided, double mu)`: this function calculates the standard deviation from an entire population. if mu_provided is false, the mean is calculated internally; otherwise, the provided mean (mu) is used.

 ## Examples